What is Monsterhearts about?

 Check out these two great actual play videos to learn how Monsterhearts works in practice.

-Inspirations and touchstones for Monsterhearts
+Inspiration and touchstones for Monsterhearts

 To prepare for GMing Monsterhearts, I read a bunch of teenage drama books and watched several TV series.
 Here are the ones that really stood out for me: